Cloud-Architekt/cloud-architekt.github.io/_posts/2020-04-29-azuread-administrative-units.md

 ---
-layout: post
 title: "Azure AD Administrative Units - Use cases, considerations and limitations"
-author: thomas
-categories: [ Azure, Security, AzureAD ]
-tags: [azure, azuread, security]
-image: assets/images/adminunits.jpg
-description: "Administrative Units (AUs) allow organizations to delegate admin permission to a custom scope and segment (such as region, department, business units) within a single Azure AD tenant.
+excerpt: "Administrative Units (AUs) allow organizations to delegate admin permission to a custom scope and segment (such as region, department, business units) within a single Azure AD tenant.
 In this blog post I like to share my experience including use cases, considerations and limitations of the AU management (preview) feature"
-featured: false
-hidden: false
+header:
+  overlay_image: /assets/images/adminunits.jpg
+  overlay_filter: rgba(102, 102, 153, 0.85)
+  teaser: /assets/images/adminunits.jpg
+toc: true
+toc_sticky: true
+categories:
+  - Azure AD
+tags:
+  - AzureAD
+  - Security
+  - SecuringPrivilegedAccess
+last_modified_at: 2020-04-29
 ---

-_Administrative Units (AUs) allow organizations to delegate admin permission to a custom segment of a tenant (such as region, department, business units).
-In this blog post I like to share my experience including use cases, considerations and limitations of the AU management (preview) feature._

 ## What are “Administrative Units” (AUs)?
 In general, Azure AD has a flat structure where objects are located on the same “level”.
 In the (old) days of Active Directory the management “Organizational Units” (OUs) helps to delegate administration and apply policies (GPO) based on a designed structured.
 This is why some initial thought is that AUs are an 1:1 adoption of the traditional OUs concept in Azure AD.
 On second glace it will be clear that this concepts has some major differences (as described in this blog post).